Academic Policies for Graduate Students

 A grade of C-, D+, D, D-, F, or FA signifies that the course was failed, and that the student must retake the course and obtain a grade of C or higher.
 The failing grade remains on the student's permanent academic record and is included on any transcript, but it is not used in computing the final GPA or credit hours toward graduation.
 If a failing grade is earned in an elective course, the student may either retake the course, (in which case the failing grade will not be included in the GPA) or enroll in another course which will satisfy the elective requirement (in which case the failing grade will be included in the GPA).
 If a course has been failed more than once, only a single failing grade is excluded from the GPA.
 Failed courses may only be repeated once for grade replacement.

-Many Graduate School of Management courses require the use of a personal computer in the classroom, and the vast majority require the use of personal computers to produce class assignments.
+Many College courses require the use of a personal computer in the classroom, and the vast majority require the use of personal computers to produce class assignments.
 All students are required to have a laptop or Tablet PC.

 Minimum Laptop Requirements